rzc0d3r/ESET-KeyGen/wiki/AccountGenerator.md

-## 1. Generation using implemented email APIs (Auto method, but less stable)
+## 1. Generation using implemented email APIs
 > If you use ```--email-api tempmail```, you need to have the cloudflare captcha solved!
 > Then you need to press Enter after you see the email site, without fail (**[INPT]** console message type)!